klein178/JedKleinMoBettaProject/README-ConnorFord.md

 Authors: Jed Klein and Connor Ford

 What I still need to accomplish:
-  - Rerolling the dice at the start of each round
   - Definitevly cap off the network at 5 players

 What I have accomplished so far: